matafokka/ExcelDarkThemeFix/README.md

 1. SmartArt - as far as I've tried, unfixable.
 1. Automatic color replacement - will make things undoable and heavily slow down Excel (if not make it unusable).
 1. Table styles - hard to fix and default styles don't need it.
 1. Altering backgrounds - using background is a part of the fix.
-There's no way of detecting whether the sheet has a background, so scipt just will replace it.
+There's no way of detecting whether the sheet has a background, so Add-In just will replace it.
 1. You name it, I'm not an Excel expert :D

 If you know how to fix any of these things, please, let me know.
 I will greatly appreciate your effort!